hoch/WAAX/README.md

 ## Installation

-If you have them installed, then simply execute the following commands in the terminal to install WAAX.
+If you have all the above installed, then simply execute the following commands in the terminal to install WAAX.
 Replace `$YOUR_DIRECTORY` with your installation directory.

 ~~~bash
 git clone https://github.com/hoch/WAAX $YOUR_DIRECTORY